Acute myeloid leukemia

 Of particular importance is the blood smear which usually shows the presence of blasts.
 Blasts are immature hematopoietic cells with a high nuclear to cytoplasmic ratio.
 About 50% of patients with AML will have blasts that display Auer rods, a concretion of peroxidase/lysozyme-containing granules which appear as rod-like structures singly or in clusters in the cytoplasm of myeloblasts, and are particularly prominent in APL.

-Disseminated intravascular coagulopathy (DIC), the laboratory abnormalities of which include an elevated thromboplastin time and low fibrinogen is a hallmark of the presentation of APL, but may be seen in any subtype of AML.
+Disseminated intravascular coagulopathy (DIC) presenting with an elevated thromboplastin time and low fibrinogen is a hallmark of the presentation of APL, but may be seen in any subtype of AML.
 This unbridled activation of the clotting cascade is believed to be due to the release of tissue factor from leukemic blasts during cell turnover.
 Patients with DIC and thrombocytopenia, as is typically seen in APL, may present with devastating bleeding complications such as major intracranial hemorrhage, which can be a terminal event in some cases.

 Beware of other conditions that can mimic acute myeloid leukemia:

-Patients with abnormal blood counts can have a host of conditions other than AML, though an elevated white blood count with more than 20% peripheral blasts, anemia and thrombocytopenia is a typical presentation for acute leukemia and is rarely confused with other conditions.
+Patients with abnormal blood counts can have a host of conditions other than AML, though an elevated white blood count with more than 20% peripheral blasts, anemia and thrombocytopenia is a typical presentation and is rarely confused with other conditions.

 Probably the most important condition that mimics AML is acute lymphoblastic leukemia (ALL).
 This second type of acute leukemia can present in a similar fashion to AML but the blasts are lymphoid rather than myeloid in origin.
 Lymphoid blasts tend to have less cytoplasm, fewer or no granules, as well as fewer nucleoli than in myeloblasts.
 Auer rods are not seen in ALL, but the absence of Auer rods, present in only 50% of AML, does not exclude acute myeloid leukemia.

-In the absence of Auer rods on Wright-stained smears, another level of testing is required to differentiate between lymphoblasts and myeloblasts.
-Such tests historically involved cytochemical analysis, which would show that lymphoblasts stain for the PAS (periodic acid-Schiff) enzyme, whereas myeloblasts stain for the peroxidase and/or non-specific esterase enzymes.
-Currently, immunophenotypic analysis is the main technique used to delineate lymphoid antigens versus myeloid antigens; although rarely the case of leukemia may have an ambiguous or mixed lineage..
+Another level of testing is usually required to differentiate between lymphoblasts and myeloblasts.
+Such tests would include cytochemical analysis, which would show that lymphoblasts stain for the PAS (periodic acid-Schiff) enzyme, whereas myeloblasts stain for the peroxidase and/or non-specific esterase enzymes.
+Immunophenotypic analysis is used to delineate lymphoid antigens versus myeloid antigens.

 Other states in which the white count can be high include leukemoid reactions, chronic myeloid leukemia (CML), or lower grade indolent lymphoproliferative neoplasms such as chronic lymphocytic leukemia or hairy cell leukemia.
 The latter entities are generally easily distinguished because of the characteristic mature appearing lymphocytes.
 In chronic phase CML, or leukemoid reaction there should be few or no blasts and a preponderance of mid-range myeloid cells such as bands, myelocytes, metamyelocytes, and promyelocytes.

-Two important other related entities to AML in which peripheral myeloblasts can be seen include myelodysplastic syndromes (MDS) and myeloproliferative neoplasms.
-MDS, formerly termed "pre-leukemia", can include patients who have up to 20% blasts in the marrow and/or the peripheral blood.
+Two important other related entities to AML that can present with peripheral myeloblasts include myelodysplastic syndromes (MDS) and myeloproliferative neoplasms.
+MDS, formerly termed “pre-leukemia”, can include patients who have up to 20% blasts in the marrow and/or the peripheral blood.
 Patients with MDS, particularly those with excess blasts (between 5 and 20% marrow blasts) frequently convert to AML after a period of months to years.
 The distinguishing features between AML and higher grade MDS are purely quantitative.

 The myeloproliferative neoplasms, particularly myelofibrosis (MF), can present with elevated white counts, some degree of peripheral blasts, and abnormal platelet and white counts.
 However, bone marrow examination in the case of MF would show a relatively small number of myeloblasts in the context of infiltration with fibroblasts.